-Ceremonial fires, or bonfires, may be allowed under specific restrictions after a permit is obtained from the Fire Prevention Division of the Fire Department.
+Ceremonial fires, or bonfires, may be allowed under specific restrictions after a permit is obtained from the Community Risk Reduction Division of the Fire Department.
 The responsible party is required to be on-site to supervise the event.
 All permits for bonfires shall be requested by, and issued to, the owner of the land upon which the bonfire is to be kindled.
 Written permission must be provided by owner / authorized agent before issuance of the permit.

 In addition, an appropriate means of extinguishment must be present at the burning site, and the fire shall be constantly attended until extinguishment.